Injection therapy of facial skin by mesotherapy (1 zone)

 - Duration: 30–60 minutes

-- Small doses of the active cocktail are injected under the skin using fine needles
+- Small doses of active substances are administered under the skin using fine needles

 - The procedure can target one area (e.g., forehead, cheeks, chin)